nitzel/pb_mp/README.md

 Run `make` to compile and run `./server` or `./client` to play!

+Both, client and server, can take a console-parameter.
+For the client it is the server-ip, and for the server it's the maximum amount of ships per player.

 # ToDo
   - [todolist](https://github.com/nitzel/pb_mp/blob/master/notes/todo%2Bideas.md "more extensive todo list")
   - All :)